GuilleGF/Places/README.md

-# Places
+# WP Veneus
-Wordpress plugin for include information about places from Google Places or Foursquare.
+Wordpress plugin for include information about venues from Google Places or Foursquare.